athaller/landscapes.io/README.md

 ###ImageMagick

-The landscapes.io RESTful API backend requires [ImageMagick](http://www.imagemagick.org).
+landscapes.io requires [ImageMagick](http://www.imagemagick.org).
 This dependency may be installed as follows.

 **CentOS, RHEL and AmazonLinux**